Robert Peterson (footballer)

 Robert Peterson (born 15 May 1952) is a former Australian rules footballer who played with North Melbourne in the Victorian Football League (VFL).

 Recruited from University High School, Peterson was both a rover and a forward.
 By making his debut at the age of just 16 and 45 days he became the youngest ever North Melbourne debutant.
 He kicked 26 goals in 1971, including a bag of seven against Geelong at Arden Street.
 His last league game was in the 1974 VFL Grand Final loss and he retired to pursue a medical career.

+His two brothers Len and Viv Peterson also played for North Melbourne.